Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Signal Model and Compressed Sensing

 \subsection{Compressed Sensing Theory}

 CS is a technique for finding sparse solutions to overdetermined linear systems.
-It allows the recovery of the original signal with high accuracy using a small amount of under-sampled information by solving an optimization problem with a measurement matrix irrelevant to the transformation matrix \cite{he2011compressive}.
+It allows the recovery of the original signal with high accuracy using a small amount of undersampling information by solving an optimization problem with a measurement matrix orthogonal to the transformation matrix \cite{he2011compressive}.